dhis2/dhis2-docs-translations/fr/dhis2-user-manual-en.md

 - The attributes of TrackedEntityInstances (TrackedEntityAttribute) and the data elements of ProgramStages (ProgramStageDataElement) which have an option "Skip synchronization" turned on will not be synchronized.
 This feature allows you to decide to not synchronize some sensitive or not relevant data and to keep them only locally.

-- The newly introduced authority **"Ignore validation of required fields in Tracker and Event Capture"** (F_IGNORE_TRACKER_REQUIRED_VALUE_VALIDATION) should be used when there is a requirement that some mandatory attribute / data element has at the same time a "Skip synchronization" property turned on.
+- The authority **"Ignore validation of required fields in Tracker and Event Capture"** (F_IGNORE_TRACKER_REQUIRED_VALUE_VALIDATION) should be used when there is a requirement that some mandatory attribute / data element has at the same time a "Skip synchronization" property turned on.
 Such a setting will lead to validation failure on the central server as the given attribute / data element will not be present in the payload.

   The validation won't fail for the user with this authority.
 The authority should be assigned to the user, on the central server, that will be used for synchronization job.

+- <div id="skip_changed_before"></div>In specific cases, **the initial synchronisation of all the data can be undesirable**; for example, when a database on the local instance is a fresh copy of the database present on the central instance, or when it is preferred to not synchronise old data in favor of initial synchronisation taking less time.

+  The _syncSkipSyncForDataChangedBefore_ SettingKey can be used to skip the synchronisation of all the data (data values, Event and Tracker program data, complete data set registrations) that were _last changed before the specified date_.
+The SettingKey is used in the synchronisation job all the time.
+Therefore, if you need to synchronise the old data, you should change the SettingKey.

 ## Metadata Synchronization Scheduling